Other walks and trails

 The White Rose Way is a long-distance trail that runs for 104 miles from Leeds city centre to Scarborough's South Bay, passing through the Howardian Hills and via Malton, Thornton le Dale and Dalby Forest.

-Another route starting in Helmsley is the 70-mile Ebor Way through the Howardian Hills and Vale of York to Ilkley in Wharfedale (thus connecting the North York Moors to the Yorkshire Dales).
+Another route starting in Helmsley is the 70-mile Ebor Way through the Howardian Hills and Vale of York to Ilkley in Wharfedale (connecting the North York Moors to the Yorkshire Dales).

 St Hilda's Way runs for 43 miles in a loop from Hinderwell, near Staithes, to Whitby Abbey, designed as a pilgrimage to celebrate the life of St Hilda, who was the first abbess of Whitby.
-A special guide is available from Dales Court Press.
+A special guide is available from Dales Court Press (currently out of print).

 back to top